SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### integral calculus

-integral calculus is concerned with the accumulation of quantities and the areas under/between curves.
+integral calculus is the branch of calculus concerned with the accumulation of quantities and the areas under/between curves.

-## real analysis

 # algebra

+abstract algebra (occasionally called modern algebra) is the study of algebraic structures.

+## algebraic structure

+For edification, but not currently study material:
-In mathematics, an algebraic structure consists of a nonempty set A (called the underlying set, carrier set or domain), a collection of operations on A of finite arity (typically binary operations), and a finite set of identities, known as axioms, that these operations must satisfy. abstract algebra (occasionally called modern algebra) is the study of algebraic structures.
+In mathematics, an algebraic structure consists of a nonempty set A (called the underlying set, carrier set or domain), a collection of operations on A of finite arity (typically binary operations), and a finite set of identities, known as axioms, that these operations must satisfy.
 An algebraic structure may be based on other algebraic structures with operations and axioms involving several structures.

 ## functions

-A function in math is a relationship between two sets, the domain and the codomain.
+A function is a relationship between two sets, the domain and the codomain.
+A function assigns an element of the codomain to each element of the domain.
+^this however does not imply that each element of the codomain is assigned to an element of the domain, there may be unassignemd elements
+An argument is a value that must be provided to the function to obtain its result.
+A mathematical ⟮function⟯ takes ⟮one or more⟯ ⟮arguments⟯

+### notation

-A function assigns an element of the codomain to each element of the domain. (this however does not imply that each element of the codomain is aassigned to an element of the domain, there may be unassignemd elements) functions are most often indicated by the letter f and beyond. the value a function yields for a given element of the domain x is often denoted by f(x).
+functions are most often indicated by the letter f and beyond. the value a function yields for a given element of the domain x is often denoted by f(x).
 The element of the codomain that a function yields for a specific element of the domain x is often represented by y.

+#### pronunciation

+f(x) is read 「f of x」 in english f(x) is read 「f von x」 in german

+### sets

+#### images

+the image of a function is the subset of the codomain that represents all values f(x) the function can produce The range of a function is ambiguous between the image or the codomain of a function. the image of a subset of x is the subset of the codomain that represents all values f(x) (for the subset of x) the function can produce
+Inverse image = preimage
+the preimage of a given image is the subset of the domain that map onto values that are part of the image.
+The preimage of the range of the whole function is the whole domain. if the function is 𝑥⎴2⎴, then the preimage of {1,4} for this function is {−2,−1,1,2}

+#### graph

 The graph of the function is the set of all pairs (x, f(x)) (equivalently: (x,y)).
 The graph of a function ccan be used to draw a diagram of it, often confusingly and somewhat improperly also called graph.
-The ⟮value(s)⟯ that ⟮must be provided⟯ to a ⟮function⟯ to ⟮obtain its result⟯ is/are known as ⟮the/an argument(s)⟯ A mathematical ⟮function⟯ must take ⟮one or more⟯ ⟮arguments⟯

-### notation

-f(x) is read 「f of x」 in english f(x) is read 「f von x」 in german

-### sets
+### types of functions

-the image of a function is the subset of the codomain that represents all values f(x) the function can produce the image of a subset of x is the subset of the codomain that represents all values f(x) (for the subset of x) the function can produce the preimage of a function is the subset of the domain that that map onto values that are part of the image.

-### jective
+#### jective

-injective, surjective, bijective function = injection, surjection, byjection an injective function maps each x to a distinct f(x), i.e. f(x1) = f(x2) implies x1 = x2.
+injective, surjective, bijective function = injection, surjection, bijection an injective function maps each x to a distinct f(x), More formally, a function is injective if f(x1) = f(x2) implies x1 = x2. a surjective function has at least one mapping that produces y More formally, a function is surjective if ∀y, ∃x such that f(x) = y.
-a surjective function has at least one mapping that produces y (for every y, there is an x such that f(x) = y. a bijective function is a function that is both injective and surjective.
+The image of a surjective function is equivalent to it's codomain. a bijective function is a function that is both injective and surjective.
-In other words, a bijective function maps exactly one element of a set to exactly one element of another set.
+In other words, a bijective function maps exactly one element of the domain to exactly one element of the codomain.

+### unary operations on functions

-### inverse
+#### inverse function

-the inverse of a function f is a function that undoes the operation of f the inverse of a function f only exists if f is bijective the inverse of a function f is denoted by f^{-1}
+the inverse of a function f is a function that undoes the operation of f the inverse of a function f only exists if f is bijective the inverse of a function f is denoted by f⎴-1⎴

-### monotonic
+### properties of functions

+#### monotony

+monotonically increasing/decreasing may also be called non-decreasing or weakly increasing/decreasing. strictly monotonically increasing/decreasing may also be called strictly increasing/decreasing or just increasing/decreasing.

-A function is monotonic if for all x_1, x_2: montonically increasing|non-decreasing, weakly increasing|x_1 ≤ x_2 also f(x_1) ≤ f(x_2)
+A function is monotonic if for all x_1, x_2: montonically increasing|x_1 ≤ x_2 also f(x_1) ≤ f(x_2)
-strictly (montonically) increasing|increasing|x_1 ‹ x_2 also f(x_1) ‹ f(x_2)
+strictly montonically increasing|x_1 ‹ x_2 also f(x_1) ‹ f(x_2)
-montonically decreasing|non-decreasing, weakly decreasing|x_1 ≤ x_2 also f(x_1) ≥ f(x_2)
+montonically decreasing|x_1 ≤ x_2 also f(x_1) ≥ f(x_2)
-strictly (montonically) increasing|increasing|x_1 ‹ x_2 also f(x_1) › f(x_2)
+strictly montonically increasing||x_1 ‹ x_2 also f(x_1) › f(x_2)

 a function is monotonic if it is monotonically increasing or monotonically decresing a function is strictly monotonic if it is strictly monotonically increasing or stricly monotonically decresing

-### zero
+#### zero

 Zero = null = root
 Nullstelle = zero/null/root